photoprism/photoprism-docs/docs/contribute.md

 # Every contribution makes a difference

-Think of open source development as free training with a visible outcome.
+Think of open-source development as free training with a visible outcome.
 Exploring new technologies is easier than in commercial environments, where development effort is more focused on immediate results.